U.S. Marine tells court he is sorry for Iraq killings

 The squad leader, who was originally charged with murder in the case, said he realized that his name "will always be associated with a massacre, being a cold-blooded baby killer, an 'out-of-control monster.'"

-But he insisted that he and his fellow Marines behaved honourably under extreme circumstances, and said he "never fired my weapon at any women or children that day."
+But he insisted that he and his fellow Marines behaved honorably under extreme circumstances, and said he "never fired my weapon at any women or children that day."

 In a final plea for leniency, his civilian defense lawyer, Neal Puckett, said his client "is not evil."